ymer/jsmp/readme.md

 -   `gg_y_percent` : Changes the y-axis to percentage

+-   `gg_y_percent_zero` : Changes the y-axis to percentage, and adjusts the y-axis to start at 0.

 -   `gg_y_remove` : Removes the y-axis

 -   `gg_y_zero` : Adjusts the y-axis to start at exactly 0